86th Training Division: Combat chronicle

-In early January 1945, General Dwight D. Eisenhower was alarmed over the swift progress the Germans had made during the waning Battle of the Bulge and was concerned that the Germans could move additional reinforcements to the west from the Eastern Front.
+In early January 1945, General Dwight D. Eisenhower, the Supreme Allied Commander on the Western Front, was alarmed over the swift progress the German forces had made during the waning Battle of the Bulge and was concerned that the Germans could move additional reinforcements to the Western Front from the Eastern Front.
 He requested additional divisions over and above those already earmarked for the European theater.
-The 86th and 97th Infantry Divisions, allocated for service in the Pacific, were ordered to the European Theater of Operations instead for the final assault on Germany.
-The division arrived in France, 4 March 1945, and moved to Cologne, Germany, taking over defensive positions near Weiden, 24 March, in relief of the 8th Infantry Division.
-After a short period of patrolling on both sides of the Rhine, the division was relieved, and moved across the Rhine to Eibelshausen, Germany, 5 April.
+The 86th and 97th infantry divisions, both of which were allocated for service in the Pacific War, were ordered to the European Theater of Operations (ETO) instead for the final assault on Germany.

+The division arrived in France, on 4 March 1945, and moved to Cologne, Germany, taking over defensive positions near Weiden, 24 March, in relief of the veteran 8th Infantry Division.
+After a short period of patrolling on both sides of the River Rhine, the division was relieved, and moved across the Rhine to Eibelshausen, Germany, on 5 April.
 In a rapid offensive advance, the 86th moved across the Bigge River, cleared Attendorn, 11 April, and continued on to the Ruhr uniting with the Ninth Army, taking part in the Ruhr pocket fighting.
 On 21 April, the division moved to Ansbach and continued to advance, taking Eichstätt on the 25th, crossing the Danube at Ingolstadt on the 27th, securing the bridge over the Amper Canal, 29 April, crossing the Isar and reaching Mittel Isar Canal by the end of the month.
 The division was ordered to take Wasserburg, 1 May, and leading elements had reached the outskirts of the city when they were ordered to withdraw, 2 May, and to move east to Salzburg.